R. F. Lafferty slashes price target on Workhorse Group Inc. [WKHS] – find out why.

 R. F. Lafferty have made an estimate for Workhorse Group Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on March 03, 2022.
 The new note on the price target was released on March 02, 2022, representing the official price target for Workhorse Group Inc. stock.
 Previously, the target price had yet another raise to $4, while R. F. Lafferty analysts kept a Hold rating on WKHS stock.

-Workhorse Group Inc. [WKHS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.48.
-With this latest performance, WKHS shares dropped by -9.93% in over the last four-week period, additionally sinking by -54.89% over the last 6 months – not to mention a drop of -71.73% in the past year of trading.
+Workhorse Group Inc. [WKHS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 11.55.
+With this latest performance, WKHS shares dropped by -11.11% in over the last four-week period, additionally sinking by -52.05% over the last 6 months – not to mention a drop of -75.69% in the past year of trading.

 Return on Equity for this stock declined to -140.85, with Return on Assets sitting at -93.26.